mesonbuild/meson/docs/markdown/Reference-manual.md

     ctarget vcs_tag(...)
 ```

 This command detects revision control commit information at build time and places it in the specified output file.
 This file is guaranteed to be up to date on every build.
-Keywords are similar to `custom_target` and all of them are mandatory.
+Keywords are similar to `custom_target`.

-- `input` file to modify (e.g. `version.c.in`)
+- `input` file to modify (e.g. `version.c.in`) (required)
-- `output` file to write the results to (e.g. `version.c`)
+- `output` file to write the results to (e.g. `version.c`) (required)
-- `fallback` version number to use when no revision control information is present, such as when building from a release tarball
+- `fallback` version number to use when no revision control information is present, such as when building from a release tarball (required)
+- `command` string list with the command to execute, see [`custom_target`](#custom_target) for details on how this command must be specified
+- `replace_string` string in the input file to substitute with the commit information (defaults to `@VCS_TAG@`)

-Meson will read the contents of `input`, replace the string `@VCS_TAG@` with the detected revision number and write the result to `output`.
+Meson will read the contents of `input`, substitute the `replace_string` with the detected revision number, and write the result to `output`.
 This method returns an opaque [`custom_target`](#custom_target) object that can be used as source.
 If you desire more specific behavior than what this command provides, you should use `custom_target`.

 ## Built-in objects